 Sometimes articles are emailed directly to your UWSP email account.

-You can also track the status of your requests and view a list of the items you have requested or checked out through Interlibrary Loan on the main menu of Interlibrary Loan.
+You can track the status of your requests and view a list of the items you have requested or received through the main menu of Interlibrary Loan

 For interlibrary loan requests, when the University Library borrows an item on your behalf, there is no charge passed on to you.
 The cost of this service is paid by the Library.
 However, if you lose or damage an item, the replacement fees can be sizable and you will be responsible for these costs.
 Please be extremely careful of materials that must be returned to a lending library.
 Thank you.